-The Gevey SIM hack requires you to buy a small computer chip that sits between the SIM tray and the SIM card on your iPhone 6.
+The Gevey SIM lock requires you to buy a small computer chip that sits between the SIM tray and the SIM card on your iPhone 6.
 This chip is called an interposer.

-The interposer needs to be installed and kept in situ all the time to make sure your device remains unlocked.
+The interposer needs to be installed and kept in situ all the time to make sure your iPhone remains unlocked.

 How does Gevey SIM interposer work?

 This is where it gets a little technical.

 Your SIM card has a unique IMSI (International Mobile Subscriber Identity) number that matches your account with your carrier and your phone.
 When you turn your iPhone 6 it does an IMEI check with the carrier to see if the phone is network unlocked.

 If fitted with an interposer, when you switch your iPhone 6 on the Gevey interposer toggles your iPhone into flight mode preventing a connection to the carriers network via the IMEI.
 It is forced to use the emergency 112 phone number to connect.

 While establishing a connection the Gevey interposer cycles through IMSI codes to find a suitable combination.

 Next, the flight mode is switched off and the fake ‘unlocked’ IMSI code is used instead of the real one on your device.